gluexprotocol/documentation/docs/gluex-ui/widget/README.md

 - Complete UI translations to match your customer’s preferred language
 - Compatibility tested with React, Vite, and Next.js

-> Contact our partnership team to discover how you can partner with us and integrate GlueX into your platform
+> Contact our [partnership team](https://discord.gg/gluex) to discover how you can partner with us and integrate GlueX into your platform.

 ## 📦 Install Widget